 Did you know that these famous ducks are based on one particular species with a similar name to a popular Chinese cooking method?
-Read on to learn about these adorable birds and a few of their most common varieties.
-We will find out what they eat, how many eggs they lay, and why and where their breed originated.
+Read on to learn about these adorable birds and all about their Flying Abilities.

 Can Pekin ducks fly?